These strategies have been suggested by blind travelers and orientation and mobility specialists -- thank you for all the ideas!

 Be sure there is a good line of sight between you and the drivers.

-Be as visible as possible (bright clothing, make cane or dog harness visible, etc.).
+Be as visible as possible (bright clothing, make cane or dog harness visible, wear reflective material on ankles and arms at night, etc.).

 Cross at times when there is less traffic (and therefore less likelihood that an undetected vehicle will come just as you start to cross).